Khanh D. Pham: Career

-As a highly respected engineer and researcher at AFRL, Pham has made foundational contributions to science discovery and the technical feasibility of onboard assembly of resilient and local time reference, primarily in enhanced multi-way time transfer and synchronization and ensemble timescales.
-He pioneered the use of statistical optimal control theory for clock steering, resulting in locally realized precise reference time analyses.
-He later contributed to the development of innovative conformance frameworks for control autonomy of onboard clock ensembles, in which game-theoretic decision optimization is utilized to generate timescales from of any collection of subsets of the local clocks and alignment to external timescales via feedback control steering and federated learning.
+Recently, Pham has made key contributions to science and the technical development of onboard systems for resilient and local time reference, especially in multi-way time transfer, synchronization, and ensemble timescales.
+He was the first to apply statistical optimal control theory to clock steering, which led to more precise analyses of local reference times.
+He also helped develop new frameworks for controlling onboard clock ensembles, using game-theoretic decision optimization to create timescales from different groups of local clocks and align them with external reference timescales through feedback control and federated learning.